Novgorod Republic: Veche and posadnik

 "Streets" and "ends" may have taken part in political decision-making in Novgorod in support of certain boyar factions or to protect their interests.
-Merchant "elders" are also noted in treaties and other charters, but only about a hundred of these charters exist.
-A half dozen date from the 12th century, while most are from after 1262.
-Thus, it is difficult to determine Novgorod's political structure due to the paucity of sources.
+Merchant "elders" are also noted in treaties and other charters About a hundred of these charters exist, a few of them date from the 12th century while most are from after 1262.

 Prince

 The prince, while his status in Novgorod was not inheritable and his power was much reduced, remained an important figure in Novgorodian life.
 Of around 100 princes of Novgorod, many, if not most, were invited in or dismissed by the Novgorodians.
 At least some of them signed a contract called a ryad (ряд), which protected the interests of Novgorodian boyars and laid out the prince's rights and responsibilities.
 The ryads that have been preserved in archives describe the relationship of Novgorod with twelve invited princes: five of them from Tver, four from Moscow, and three from Lithuania.
 From the mid-13th century, only the grand prince of Vladimir (later the grand prince of Moscow) held the Novgorodian throne.
 Although a number of Lithuanian princes were invited, they did not occupy the throne; instead, they were given certain territories.

 First and foremost among the prince's functions, he was a military leader.
 He also patronized churches in the city and held court, although it was often presided over by his namestnik or lieutenant when he was personally absent from the city.
 The posadnik had always to be present in the court and no court decision could be made without his approval.
 Also, without the approval of the posadnik, the prince could neither give out Novgorod lands nor issue laws.
 Besides, the prince could not own land in Novgorod and could not himself collect taxes from the territory of Novgorod.
 He lived from money given to him by the city.
 By the end of the 13th century, the authority of the prince was greatly weakened in favor of republican legal proceedings.
 As a result, the suzerainty of the grand prince was only nominal.

 According to several ryads, the prince could not extradite or prosecute a Novgorodian outside of Novgorod Land.
 The princes had two residences, one on the Marketplace (called Yaroslav's Court), and another in Rurikovo Gorodische several miles south of the Trade Side of the city.